prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 <td>
 <em>(Optional)</em>
 <p>The name of the service name used by the underlying StatefulSet(s) as the governing service.
-If defined, it must be created before the Prometheus object in the same namespace and it must define a selector that will match the pod labels.
+If defined, it must be created before the Prometheus/PrometheusAgent resource in the same namespace and it must define a selector that will match the pod labels.
-If empty, the operator will create and manage a service named <code>prometheus-operated</code>.
+If empty, the operator will create and manage a headless service named <code>prometheus-operated</code> for Prometheus resources, or <code>prometheus-agent-operated</code> for PrometheusAgent resources.
 When deploying multiple Prometheus/PrometheusAgent resources in the same namespace, it is recommended to specify a different value for each.
 See <a href="https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id">https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id</a> for more details.</p>
 </td>